-This article focuses on certificate program information for nail technicians.
-Read on to learn about educational prerequisites, program coursework and employment outlook statistics.
+Read about certificate program information for nail technicians.
+Learn about educational prerequisites, program coursework and employment outlook statistics.

 Nail technicians work directly with clients while performing nail care tasks such as manicures, pedicures and nail art.
 A certificate of achievement program is the most common form of training for nail technicians.
-These programs are intended to prepare those who successfully pass for mandatory nail care licensing in their respective states.
+While certification isn't available, these programs are intended to prepare those who successfully pass for mandatory nail care licensing in their respective states.